Rdatatable/data.table/README.md

 * fast and feature rich joins: **ordered joins** (e.g. rolling forwards, backwards, nearest and limited staleness), **[overlapping range joins](https://github.com/Rdatatable/data.table/wiki/talks/EARL2014_OverlapRangeJoin_Arun.pdf)** (similar to `IRanges::findOverlaps`), **[non-equi joins](https://github.com/Rdatatable/data.table/wiki/talks/ArunSrinivasanUseR2016.pdf)** (i.e. joins using operators `>, >=, <, <=`), **aggregate on join** (`by=.EACHI`), **update on join**
 * fast add/update/delete columns **by reference** by group using no copies at all
 * fast and feature rich **reshaping** data: **[`?dcast`](./reference/dcast.data.table.html)** (_pivot/wider/spread_) and **[`?melt`](./reference/melt.data.table.html)** (_unpivot/longer/gather_)
-* **any R function from any R package** can be used in queries not just the subset of functions made available by a database backend, arbitrary `list` columns are supported
+* **any R function from any R package** can be used in queries not just the subset of functions made available by a database backend, also columns of type `list` are supported
 * has **[no dependencies](https://en.wikipedia.org/wiki/Dependency_hell)** at all other than base R itself, for simpler production/maintenance
-* the R dependency is **as old as possible for as long as possible** and we continuously test against that version; e.g. v1.11.0 released on 5 May 2018 bumped the dependency up from 5 year old R 3.0.0 to 4 year old R 3.1.0.
+* the R dependency is **as old as possible for as long as possible** and we continuously test against that version; e.g. v1.11.0 released on 5 May 2018 bumped the dependency up from 5 year old R 3.0.0 to 4 year old R 3.1.0

 ## Installation

-### Stable release

 ``` r
 install.packages("data.table")